 Students are directed to charge their device at home and bring devices to school ready for classroom use.
-If additional charging is needed during the day, charging stations will be available in the commons, cafeteria, Library Media Center and some classrooms at teacher discretion.
-If a charging cable becomes damaged, students may obtain a replacement charger from the technology office.
-If charging cables are lost, replacement cables may be obtained in the technology office for a cost.
+If additional charging is needed during the day, charging stations will be available in the commons, cafeteria, Library Media Center and classrooms at teacher discretion.
+The Library Media Center has limited chargers available for temporary check-out.
+If a charging cable is lost or damaged, students may obtain a replacement charger from the bookstore and a replacement fee may be assessed.